Birtanay/awsSandboxOzi/containerServiceECS/README.md

 ## It is failing

+### Current Error

+It is creating infrastructure fine.
+But ecs-service cannot connect to ec2 instances.
+When you check service events, this error shows up.
+It might be related with ecr repository

+service hello-world was unable to place a task because no container instance met all of its requirements.
+Reason: No Container Instances were found in your cluster.

-### Current Error (using custom vpc settings, it might be related with not to create subnet for each available zone in region)
+### Error (using custom vpc settings, it might be related with not to create subnet for each available zone in region)

 Error applying plan: